 Investment and financing

-The total estimated construction cost of the 3RS project is HK$141.5bn ($18.26bn) according to 2015 prices (HK$484.5bn in 2010).
+The total estimated construction cost of the 3RS project is HK$141.5bn ($18.26bn), at 2015 prices (HK$484.5bn in 2010).

-HKIA aims to become one of the world’s greenest airports with its environmental plan containing more than 120 green initiatives.
+HKIA aims to become one of the world’s greenest airports, with its environmental plan containing more than 120 green initiatives.
 The plan is expected to enable the airport to develop a robust culture of sustainability throughout the airport.